MichaelCurrin/dev-cheatsheets/cheatsheets/shell/substitute_text.md

 ## Sed and find

-Use and use find and pipe the output to sed.
+Use `sed` and `find` together.
+This is useful to apply to files only since `sed` will give an error on in-place replacements against directories.

 Using `find`: